web-3-safari/Web3Safari/README.md

 5. Your blog will be automatically added when building the new version of the website.

 ## Contributing
-I welcome contributions from the community.
+We welcome contributions from the community.
 If you'd like to contribute by fixing bugs, improving existing articles, or adding new content, please follow these guidelines:

 - Fork this repository.
 - Create a new branch for your changes.